LableOrg/java-nicerhex/README.md

-NicerHex
+NicerXVI
 ========

-Base16 string encoding and decoding intented for use with short user-visible identifiers.
+Base16 string encoding and decoding intended for use with short user-visible identifiers.

 ## Purpose